edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: std::duration

-    Represents a duration or span of time.
+    Represents a timespan.

-    Duration is a fixed number of seconds and microseconds and isn't adjusted by timezone, length of month or anything else in datetime calculations.
+    A :eql:type:`duration` is a fixed number of seconds and microseconds and isn't adjusted by timezone, length of month or anything else in datetime calculations.

     When converting from a string, only units of ``'microseconds'``,